sustainabilityproject/docs.sustainandgain.fun/docs/the-game/tasks.md

 Once you've finished a task, simply click the green complete button.
 You'll be asked to upload a photo of the task, and a photo to show that you completed it.
 ![Completed tasks pictures](./assets/tasks_verify.png)

-Some tasks will be instantly verified using our custom AI.
-Other tasks will become pending, which means they show up in your friends' [feed](./feed.md), where they can report it if you haven't provided sufficient proof of completing the task.

-When you mark a task as completed, it will move to the bottom of the 'My Tasks' page, showing whether it is completed or pending verification.
+Once you mark a task as completed, it will move to the bottom of the 'My Tasks' page, showing whether it is completed or pending verification.
 ![Completed tasks pictures](./assets/tasks_completed.png)

+The task might display as pending before it completes and you get the points from it.
+You can read about task validation [here](./game.md).

 # Tagging
 Once you've completed a task, you can tag your friends and give them the same task to do.